Step 1: Focus on the stage you’re in

 - What sort of supports help you at work?

-- Do you have a support worker or co-worker helping you some of the time, all the time, or not at all?
+- Do you have a support worker or co-worker helping you some of the time, all the time or not at all?

 For example:

 - I volunteer at a clothes shop for 3 hours each Monday.
 I don’t get paid at the moment.
-I want work more hours and get paid.
+I want to work more hours and get paid.

 - I work in a supported employment service 3 days a week and would like to try working somewhere else one day a week.